 Who can change ownership of a record?

-The Owner of a record can give the record to a colleague by using the Change button within an Open record or using the Ownership button to change a batch of records at the same time ⤵
+The Owner of a record can reassign the record to another Pipeliner user by using the “Change” button within one of their records. ⤵

-Standard “Member” level users will not be able to take ownership of any record that does not belong to them.
-In the screenshot below, you’ll see there is no Change button next to the current Owner’s name
+“Member” level users, on the other hand, will not be able to take ownership of any record that does not belong to them.
+In the screenshot below, you will see that there is no “Change” button next to the current Owner’s name. ⤵

-NOTE: This is still the case even if the user’s role gives them “Write Access” rights to update records as well as when they have been added as an Editor ⤵
+NOTE: Member restrictions remain in place even if the user’s role grants them “Write Access” to update records, including if they are overtly added as an Editor for a record.

 For more information on setting up User Roles and giving Manager rights to individual users, please read this article.

 How to update Ownership

 Typically, you will first filter records where a change of ownership is required.
 You can select any criteria to build your filter, although it’s most common to filter by Owner and Sales Unit, as ownership is most often changed when one user is leaving the company and their records need to be reassigned to another user.
 See this article for full details on Filters.